Professional Towel Bar Installation Services

 2. Drill Pilot Holes

-We start with a small pilot to confirm substrate type.
-If tile is present, we use low RPM and water cooling to prevent cracking.
+Start with a small pilot hole to confirm substrate type, using low RPM and water cooling for tile to prevent cracking.

 3. Secure Mounting Brackets